cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/configs/cyrus.conf.rst

 This section lists the processes to run before any **SERVICES** are spawned.
 This section is typically used to initialize databases.
+Master itself will not startup until all tasks in **START** have either completed or backgrounded themselves, so put no blocking commands here.

 .. parsed-literal::